rianneogi/Scrabble.v2/README.md

 Scrabble.v2
 ===========

 To run, you need to put SFML dll files in the same folder as the exe.
-To compile, you will need to properly link all the requires SFML header files.
+To compile, you will need to properly link all the required SFML header files.

-Go here to download the SFML library: http://sfml-dev.org/download.php Go here for the SFML documentation: http://sfml-dev.org/documentation/2.1/
+Go here to download the SFML library: http://sfml-dev.org/download.php
+Go here for the SFML documentation: http://sfml-dev.org/documentation/2.1/

 Implemented Features: